ankowals/saf/README.md

      */
     @When("^json post request (.*?) is sent$")
     public void json_post_request_is_sent(String name) {
-        Log.info("* Step started json_post_request_is_sent");

 		//read url base
         String url = Storage.get("Environment.Active.Rest.url");

 		//read url path
 		String path = Storage.get("Environment.Active.Rest.url_post_suffix");

 		//build url from base and path because it can be different for each kind of request post/put/get/delete etc. url = url + path;

 		//inject values to the the template
         File file = StepCore.evaluateTemplate(name);

         //build request specification and use file template as a body content, add http headers if any are required here